0xStabby/chatgpt-vim/README.md

 ### Commands

+`:GPT` is available to either option chatgpt or openai.
+`:GPTRun` and `:GPTFile` are only available with the openai option.

-- Gpt: Prompts the user for a prompt and then uses OpenAI's GPT-3 API or ChatGPT to generate a response.
+- `:GPT` Prompts the user for a prompt and then uses OpenAI's GPT-3 API or ChatGPT to generate a response.
-- GptRun: Prompts the user for a command to run on the current file and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file and run log.
+- `:GPTRun` Prompts the user for a command to run on the current file and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file and run log.
-- GptFile: Prompts the user for a prompt and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file.
+- `:GPTFile` Prompts the user for a prompt and then uses OpenAI's GPT-3 API to generate a response based on the contents of the current file.

 ### Mappings

-- gpt: Maps to the Gpt command.
+- `gpt` Maps to the `:GPT` command.
-- gpr: Maps to the GptRun command.
+- `gpr` Maps to the `:GPTRun` command.
-- gpf: Maps to the GptFile command.
+- `gpf` Maps to the `:GPTFile` command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>